 How can computing change the world?
 Computer Science (CS) Principles is an intellectually rich and engaging course that is focused on building a solid understanding and foundation in computer science.
 This course emphasizes the content, practices, thinking and skills central to the discipline of computer science.
 Through both its content and pedagogy, this course aims to appeal to a broad audience.
 The focus of this course will fall into these computational thinking practices: connecting computing, developing computational artifacts, abstracting, analyzing problems and artifacts, communicating, and collaborating.
 Various forms of technologies will be used to expose students to resources and application of computer science.
-Professional communication skills and practices, problem-solving, ethical and legal issues, and the impact of effective presentation skills are integrated into activities, tasks, and projects throughout the course standards to demonstrate the skills required by business and industry.
-Prerequisite: Introduction to Digital Technology effectiveness of a game or an application.
-Programming constructs will be employed which will allow students' applications to interact with "real world," stimuli.
-The course exposes students to privacy, legality, and security considerations with regards to the software industry.
-Various forms of technologies will be used to expose students to resources, software, and applications of programming.
 Professional communication skills and practices, problem-solving, ethical and legal issues, and the impact of effective presentation skills are enhanced in this course to prepare students to be college and career ready.
 Employability skills are integrated into activities, tasks, and projects throughout the course standards to demonstrate the skills required by business and industry.

-Competencies in the co-curricular student organization, Future Business Leaders of America (FBLA), are integral components of the employability skills standard for this course.
-Prerequisites: Introduction to Digital Technology, Computer Science Principles
+Prerequisite: Introduction to Digital Technology